mehrdad3301/EvoluCop/README.md

 --play [False,True] default False
     you can play the game if set to True
 ```

+## Shortcuts
+- Press `d` to double evolution speed
+- Press `s` to only see one helicopter in evolution
+- Press Esc to exit evolution
+- Press `f` to see frame rate

 ## Acknowledgements
 This was part of a course on Computational Intelligence at Amirkabir university of Technology.
 I was only responsible for network architecture and implementation of evolutionary algorithms.
 Game logic and GUI were implemented [here](https://github.com/HosseinZaredar/EvolutionaryGames).
 There are TODOs in place for you to fill out and make your own Evolocop much like I did!